valkriaine/Bouncy/README.md

     </androidx.core.widget.NestedScrollView>
 ```

+## Drag & drop

-**Drag & drop does not work out of the box.
+Drag & drop does not work out of the box.

 For drag & drop or swipe gestures to work, make your adapter extend ```BouncyRecyclerView.Adapter``` and add constructor matching parent.
 (If your adapter does not extend BouncyRecyclerView.Adapter, BouncyRecyclerView will simply disable the gestures)